 Here are some tips based on our experience with leading pharma brands in the industry:

-Lesson 1: Don’t Blast Out Untargeted Advertising
+Lesson 1: Untargeted Advertising is a No No

 The lack of consumer trust in pharmaceutical advertising is partly due to a history of overzealous direct-to-consumer advertising (DTCA).
 In 2016, spending on medical DTCA exceeded $10 billion and accounted for over a third of all medical advertising.